-4371 United States, 1877-1920 (Cross-listed as AMS 4371)
+4371 United States, 1877-1920

 Prerequisite(s): Nine semester hours of history or consent of instructor.

 Major economic, social, and political developments in the United States within the prescribed chronological limits, with secondary emphasis on the rise of the United States as a world power and its involvement in World War I. Primary emphasis given to industrialization, the farmer revolt, the Progressive Movement, and the ramifications of these events in politics and society.